 Declaring yourself to be operating by “Crocker’s Rules” means that other people are allowed to optimize their messages for information, not for being nice to you.
 Crocker’s Rules means that you have accepted full responsibility for the operation of your own mind – if you’re offended, it’s your fault.
 Anyone is allowed to call you a moron and claim to be doing you a favor.
 (Which, in point of fact, they would be.
 One of the big problems with this culture is that everyone’s afraid to tell you you’re wrong, or they think they have to dance around it.)

 I’m also active on Twitter and on the Ribbonfarm Mastodon instance, refactorcamp.org.
-The best way to stay up-to-date with my work is to sign up to my newsletter, which goes out every Wednesday and Sunday.
+The best way to stay up-to-date with my work is to sign up to my newsletter.
 For writing published here and elsewhere check out the archive.
 Also of note are The Commons and a few interviews I’ve conducted.